kawaiau2/WebTest/README.md

 3. Check page date

 Installation:
+1. If installed mvn and java
-mvn install
+    a. mvn install

-if no mvn:
+2. If no mvn:
     1. Download maven in http://maven.apache.org/download.cgi
     2. Unzip and install the file
     3. Add follow to ~/.bash_profile